Our 2 in 1 waterproof jacket in Ventile and Climashield

 5. Snap buttons at the cuffs and a drawstring at the waist

-In very windy weather, you can tighten the cuffs using a set of snap buttons:
+In case of very windy weather, you can tighten the cuffs using a set of press studs:

-Same at the waist, if the wind rushes in from below, you can tighten the piece using a cord:
+Same for the waist, if the wind blows from below, you can tighten the piece with a cord:

 How to maintain the Ventile? 🧼

 Ventile is easy to maintain.
-It is a material that is not easy to wash, and we recommend dry cleaning.
+It is a material that is rarely washed, and we recommend dry cleaning.

-You can do it once a year, but doing it more than that will be pointless unless there is a real need.
+You can do it once a year, but doing it more will be useless, unless there is a real need.

 In case of very localized dirt, a wipe with a sponge may be enough!

-If this is not possible, put the item in the machine, without anything else, on a delicate program at 30°C maximum, spin as weakly as possible.
+If this is not possible, put the item in the machine, without anything else, on a delicate programme at 30°C maximum, with the lowest possible spin speed.

-Use specialized liquid detergent for waterproofing from Granger's or Cotton Proof from Nikwax , and everything will be fine!
+Use some Granger's special waterproofing liquid detergent or Nikwax Cotton Proof and you'll be fine!

-But I insist: for urban use, no need to wash this piece very often.
-Once every two years is entirely possible for example.
+But I insist: for urban use, there is no need to wash this piece very often.
+Once every two years is quite possible, for example.

-Second piece: a removable liner in Japanese nylon and Climashield
+Second piece: a removable lining in Japanese nylon and Climashield

 Khaki version…

-As I told you, the goal of this part is to be very usable in as many situations as possible.
+As I told you, the goal of this piece is to be very usable in as many possible situations as possible.

-As for the outer fabric, it is a mini riptstop nylon from the Japanese Komatsu (it is THE Japanese manufacturer specializing in this type of fabric).
+As for the outer fabric, it is a mini ripstop nylon from the Japanese Komatsu (it is THE Japanese manufacturer specialized in this type of fabric).

 Blue version…